 Photographers have been taking Panoramas for years, school photos and groups of large people were often shot in panorama, army, navy, military groups and schools.
 The longest so far I have restored is 53 inches wide!, 7 inches short of the widest print I can have made.
-The subject was the 17 windmills of Kinderdijk – Kinderdyke in Holland.
+The subject was the 20 windmills of Kinderdijk – Kinderdyke in Holland.
+20 at the time this photo was taken, i am told there are still 19 even today.
 The photographer had shot the scene on wide format film, at a guess on 6cm roll film and used a rotating camera to turn the film and the camera head at the same time to expose a length of film long enough to produce a photo 53 x 10 inches long.
 Alas it was left outside in the rain in the frame and stuck to the glass and had to be scraped off in order to be scanned.
 After intense restoration and at 47 Million pixels it was re printed on high quality archive ink jet paper.
 I am sorry but at present I have not had permission to display the photo.

 Typical damage right across the whole panorama.